-Furthermore, when a physician or resident changes workplaces, their current policy will have an expiration date.
-Unless they have something directly lined up with their next employer, there might be a ‘gap’ period without insurance.
+Furthermore, when a physician or resident changes workplaces, they should understand their current policy, including when it expires.
+Unless they have something directly lined up with their next employer after expiration, there might be a ‘gap’ period without insurance.
 That’s where Tail Coverage comes in.

 In some cases, a new employer will offer the resident or doctor coverage of this period, once they’ve started their new job.
 If you’re currently looking for a job and might need tail coverage, don’t hesitate to bring this up in the interview as a potential benefit—it could pay off in your favor.
 Whatever the case, these ‘gap’ periods shouldn’t be underestimated financially.

-When neither an employer nor your own resources are enough, a personal loan could come in handy to purchase coverage and extend malpractice insurance in these kinds of situations.
-Residents can finance up to $45,000 through Laurel Road, and Physicians up to $80,000, providing liquidity and allowing for the often high short-term expense to be paid off gradually over time.
+Tail coverage is typically one premium payment.
+A personal loan could come in handy to purchase coverage and extend malpractice insurance in these kinds of situations.
+If you determine it is necessary, Laurel Road offers loan products for up to $45,000 for residents, and up to $80,000 for physicians, providing liquidity and allowing for often high short-term expenses, like these, to be paid off gradually over time.

 Don’t let yourself be shocked by ‘gaps’ in insurance coverage—it can happen more easily than you think.
 There are multiple levers to pull that can get you covered without breaking the bank, and hopefully you’ll now be armed to tackle the issue head on.